Urban-Meteorology-Reading/SUEWS-Docs/docs/source/output_files/output_files.rst

    :code:`tail`/:code:`head` to view the ending/starting part without opening the whole file on Unix-like systems (Linux/mac OS), which may slow down your system.
--  To prevent warnings.txt from being written, set **SuppressWarnings** to 1 in `RunControl.nml`.
+-  To prevent warnings.txt from being written, set :option:`SuppressWarnings`
+   to 1 in `RunControl.nml`.
 -  Warning messages are usually written with a grid number, timestamp and error count.
 If the problem occurs in the initial stages (i.e.